mehtajainam/bitcoin-price-forecasting/README.md

 5. Prophet by Facebook
 6. Neural Network - LSTM

-**The best model selected using the sMAPE metric was the ARFIMA + Holt Winters model, which was able to predict the price of bitcoin in January 2020 with an average error of US$787.**
+**The best model selected using the sMAPE metric was the LSTM model, which was able to predict the price of bitcoin in January 2020 with an average error of US$604.**